 State Route 542, Mount Baker Highway, connects communities in eastern Whatcom County with the rest of Washington State while also providing a gateway to outdoor recreation and tourism opportunities near Mount Baker.
 This route also acts as an economic corridor transporting over 3 million tons

 WSDOT is replacing the existing two-way stop at the intersection of State Route 702 and 8th Avenue South with a modern roundabout.
 The intersection currently has stop control on the northbound and southbound legs, and a span wire mounted, four-head flashing beacon.
 This project will remove the

 State Route 900/Martin Luther King Jr. Way South in Skyway is a heavily-traveled commuter corridor with approximately 32,000 vehicles using this section each day.
 However, it lacks complete sidewalks for pedestrian connectivity between residences and community hubs.
 We are conducting a corridor

 State Route 99 (Evergreen Way) in unincorporated Snohomish County is a heavily traveled corridor that serves as a major north-south alternative to I-5, and links Lynnwood, Everett, and other growing communities in Snohomish County.
 The area lacks sidewalks and other pedestrian and transit safety

-The purpose of this planning study is to improve the overall connectivity and mobility in the study area, improve safety by reducing potential conflicts between modes and to enhance economic vitality opportunities supported by the previously mentioned goals.
+This planning study is intended to improve the overall connectivity and mobility in the study area, increase safety by reducing potential conflicts between modes and to enhance economic vitality opportunities supported by the previously mentioned goals.